DaoCloud/DaoCloud-docs/docs/en/docs/baize/developer/jobs/view.md

     ![View Details](../../images/view-wl03.png)

 4. You can also view detailed logs of the current Pod for the recent period.
    By default, 100 lines of logs are displayed.
-To view more detailed logs or to download logs, click the blue **Observability** text at the top.
+To view more detailed logs or to download logs, click the blue **Insight** text at the top.

     ![Logs](../../images/view-wl04.png)